What is Google Drive?

 Google drive is an enhanced version of Google Docs which introduces My Drive.
 This is the new home for all your files.
 Google Drive gives you extra mobility as you can sync files from your computer to My Drive which can be downloaded to your Mac, PC, iPhone, iPad or Android device.
 So, wherever you are, your files can be shared with other users and, if they are Google docs files, edited in real-time.

-- You get 5GB of storage space for uploaded files
+- You get unlimited storage space for files.

 - It allows the upload of all file types